godot-jolt/godot-jolt/docs/building.md

 - Visual Studio 2022 (with the "Desktop development with C++" workload)
   - You can also use the more lightweight "Build Tools for Visual Studio 2022" instead
 - (Optional) Visual Studio's [clang-cl][ccl] component
-  - If you wish to compile with LLVM/clang-cl instead of Visual C++
+  - If you wish to compile with LLVM clang-cl instead of Visual C++

 ⚠️ These commands will build binaries for 64-bit systems.
 If you instead wish to build binaries for 32-bit systems then replace `x64` with `x86`.